nathanclevenger/minimal-landing-page/README.md

 name: Minimal.Landing.Page.as
 description: Get your idea launched in seconds with simplest and most easy-to-use landing page template you've ever worked with.
 ```

+Finally, go to GitHub Pages in the repo settings, to enable GitHub Pages publishing, and add a CNAME to get a custom domain running.